Ok2015/CheckerRFTests/ADtests/README.md

 2. Set the Path for the Environmental Variable for JDK - set path=C:\Program Files\Java\jdk1.6.0_23\bin and check it using cmd: java -version
 3. Download and Install Jenkins - https://www.jenkins.io/download/

 IMPORTANT: When installing a service to run under a domain user account, the account must have the right to logon as a service.
 This logon permission applies strictly to the local computer and must be granted in the Local Security Policy.
-Perform the following to edit the Local Security Policy of the computer you want to define the ‘logon as a service’ permission:
+Perform the following to edit the Local Security Policy of the computer you want to define the ï¿½logon as a serviceï¿½ permission:
 Logon to the computer with administrative privileges.
-Open the ‘Administrative Tools’ and open the ‘Local Security Policy’ Expand ‘Local Policy’ and click on ‘User Rights Assignment’ In the right pane, right-click ‘Log on as a service’ and select properties.
+Open the ï¿½Administrative Toolsï¿½ and open the ï¿½Local Security Policyï¿½
+Expand ï¿½Local Policyï¿½ and click on ï¿½User Rights Assignmentï¿½
+In the right pane, right-click ï¿½Log on as a serviceï¿½ and select properties.
-Click on the ‘Add User or Group…’ button to add the new user.
+Click on the ï¿½Add User or Groupï¿½ï¿½ button to add the new user.
-In the ‘Select Users or Groups’ dialogue, find the user you wish to enter and click ‘OK’ Click ‘OK’ in the ‘Log on as a service Properties’ to save changes.
+In the ï¿½Select Users or Groupsï¿½ dialogue, find the user you wish to enter and click ï¿½OKï¿½ Click ï¿½OKï¿½ in the ï¿½Log on as a service Propertiesï¿½ to save changes.
 Then try again with the added user.

 4. Run Jenkins on Localhost 8080 - at http://localhost:8080/script